 Is Zelle Faster Than Venmo?

 Both peer-to-peer apps are fast, but Zelle is the fastest — and it’s free.
 Zelle transfers happen almost instantly.
-Venmo funds are available in your Venmo account right away, but it takes one to three business days to transfer them to your bank account unless you pay a 1.75% transaction fee for an instant transfer, which is available in minutes.
+Venmo funds are available in your Venmo account right away, but it takes one to three business days to transfer them to your bank account.
+If you need your funds in minutes, you can pay a 1.75% transaction fee for an instant transfer.

 Can Zelle Send Money to Venmo?